grz0zrg/fas/README.md

 ### Samples map

-Each samples loaded from the `grains` or `waves` folder are processed, one of the most important process is the sample pitch mapping, this process try to gather informations or guess the sample pitch to map it correctly onto the user-defined image height when used, in order :
+Each samples loaded from the `grains` or `waves` folder are processed, one of the most important process is the sample pitch mapping, this process try to gather informations or guess the sample pitch to map it correctly onto the user-defined image height, the guessing algorithm is in order :

 1. from the filename, the filename should contain a specific pattern which indicate the sample pitch such as `A#4` or a frequency between "#" character such as `flute_#440#.wav`
 2. with Yin pitch detection algorithm, this method can be heavily inaccurate and depend on the sample content

 ### Performances

-This program is tailored for performances, it is memory intensive (about 1 Gb is needed without samples, about 2 Gb with few samples), most things are pre-allocated with near zero real-time allocations.
+This program is tailored for performances, it is memory intensive (about 512mb is needed without samples, about 1 Gb with few samples), most things are pre-allocated or pre-computed with near zero real-time allocations.

 #### Raspberry PI

-FAS was executed on a [Raspberry Pi](https://www.raspberrypi.org/) with a [HifiBerry](https://www.hifiberry.com/) DAC for example, ~700 additive synthesis oscillators can be played simultaneously on the Raspberry Pi with two cores used and minimum Raspbian stuff enabled.
+FAS was executed on a [Raspberry Pi](https://www.raspberrypi.org/) with a [HifiBerry](https://www.hifiberry.com/) DAC for example, ~500 additive synthesis oscillators can be played simultaneously on the Raspberry Pi with four cores and minimum Raspbian stuff enabled.

 #### Distributed/multi-core synthesis